Tiendil/feeds.fun/changes/unreleased.md

 1. Run migrations `ffun migrate`
 2. Run `ffun user-settings remove-deprecated-settings`
-3. Specify a custom configuration file for tag processors.
-If you are using an OpenAI tag processor.
+3. If you are using an OpenAI tag processor, specify a custom configuration file for tag processors with an API key.
 Details can be found in the updated README.md
+4. If you want to periodically clean your database from old entries, add the call `ffun cleaner clean` to your cron tasks.
+It is recommended.

 Changes: